scott-ammon/maker-collab/README.md

 I decided to implement Materialize for it's great JavaScript components.
 I'm not the biggest fan of Material Design, but this is a great framework for getting a site running quickly with user friendly interfaces.
 For my next project I'd like to dig into UIKit which I think has better user interface components (and more of them), but requires more CSS to tailor to your personal style.

 I tried to keep the pages as clean as possible without conflicting colors, but would like to improve the overall appearance as a next step.
-I think there are too many font sizes and conflicting headings that prevent it from looking as professional as I'd like.
+I think there are too many varying font sizes and headings that prevent it from looking as professional as I'd like it to!

 ### Result and Next Steps